-Berkeley, Cal.
-Pop.
+Berkeley, Cal.-Pop.
 56,036.
 To San Francisco 9 miles.
 Berkeley is the seat of the University of California and has much charm as a residential city.
 Its comfortable homes extend from the gently sloping coastal plain far up into the tree-clad hills.
 The Hotel Whitecotton and the Claremont provide good accommodations.
-The university is the second largest in the country in attendance, having 9,650 regular students.
+The university is the second largest in the country in attendance.
 Its campus is a place of imposing granite buildings, green lawns, fine groves of ancient oaks and towering eucalyptus trees.
-The beautiful Greek Theatre where are held open-air performances and concerts adds to its attractiveness.
+The beautiful Greek Theatre where are held open-air performancs and concerts adds to its attractiveness.
 Another imposing structure is the bell-tower, or Campanile, 307 feet high.
 Berkeley directly faces the Golden Gate and commands a fine sweep of the bay, while the ridges of the Berkeley hills rise to the east of the city, with Grizzly Peak outstanding.

 From Berkeley the line passes the station of Shell Mound, where there have been notable discoveries in the Indian mound that rises to the west of the track.
 The next stop is the fine Sixteenth-street Station, Oakland.
-Here Southern Pacific's suburban electric trains, in connection with its twenty-minute ferry service between Oakland Pier and San Francisco, run on elevated tracks reached by a stairway from the station platform, avoiding all danger from passing main-line trains.
+Here Southern Pacific suburban electric trains, in connection with its twenty-minute ferry service between Oakland Pier and San Francisco, run on elevated tracks reached by a stairway from the station platform, avoiding all danger from passing mainline trains.
 Electric street-car service from Sixteenth-street Station reaches all parts of the city.

 Oakland, Cal.-Pop.
 216,261.
 To San Francisco 6 miles.
-Oakland in size is the third city of California.
-It is a place of beautiful homes and handsome business buildings, as well as a commercial center of growing importance, with large manufacturing and ship-building interests.
+Oakland is a city of beautiful homes and handsome business buildings, as well as a commercial center of growing importance, with large manufacturing and shipbuilding interests.
 Its steady development will be increased by the extensive harbor improvements now under way.

-The massive tower of the new City Hall, the tallest building in California, is a striking landmark.
+The massive tower of the new City Hall, one of the tallest buildings in California, is a striking landmark.
 Oakland's gardens are beautiful with flowers and trees.
 Lake Merritt, in a fine park near the civic center, is skirted by modern apartments, and on its calm surface thousands of wild ducks make their winter home.
 Near the lake stands the imposing Municipal Auditorium, with a seating capacity of 12,000 people.
 The building, which represents an outlay of almost \$1,000,000, also includes the municipal theatre and an art collection.
 There are many attractive residence districts in the hills surrounding the city.
 The popular Hotel Oakland is equipped with every modern convenience and furnishes high-class accommodation and service for tourists.
 The many good auto roads that lead through the picturesque regions of Alameda and Contra Costa counties attract thousands of motorists.
-Southern Pacific's Oakland Pier ferry service on Saturdays, Sundays and holidays, and its Oakland Harbor ferry service daily, Broadway and First Street slip, Oakland, carry automobiles, horse-vehicles and their occupants to and from San Francisco, south end of Ferry Building.
+Southern Pacific's Oakland Pier ferry service and its Oakland Harbor ferry service, Broadway and First Street slip, Oakland, carry automobiles, horsevehicles and their occupants to and from San Francisco, south end of Ferry Building.